isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Differentiating Instruction in English Language Classrooms (Primary and Secondary).md

 interests and learning profiles; and</p>
 </li>
 <li>
-<p>make appropriate choices, including the use of educational technology,
+<p>make appropriate choices, including the use of EdTech, to support the
-to support the practice of DI in EL classrooms, based on knowledge of learners, the EL Syllabus 2020 and the EL curriculum.</p>
+practice of DI in EL classrooms, based on knowledge of learners, the EL Syllabus 2020 and the EL curriculum.</p>
 </li>
 </ul>
 <hr>